azizcodes/azizcodes.github.io/_posts/2018-01-10-basharrays.md

 categories: jekyll update
 ---

 Warning: this part is confusing.

 Let's try to do the previous exercise again.
-Which writing a `word` as `w o r d`, using Bash arrays.
+Which was writing a `word` as `w o r d`, using Bash arrays.

 ``` bash
 #!/bin/bash